 The cabin feels high tech with a digital drivers display and this large touchscreen on the dashboard.
 This controls pretty much everything from your music, to air con and android auto and apple car play are standard.
 The screen graphics are crisp although the whole system can take getting used to with the slider controls and it can lag a little at times, but Volkswagen promises this will be improved with future software updates.

 There’s plenty of storage in the centre console too with a standard wireless smartphone charger and two usb-c points, cup holders and 30 colour ambient interior lighting.
-Rear passengers get an elevated seating position and it is a very comfortable back here, with wide seats and good head and legroom, even in the middle seat thanks to the flat floor.
+Rear passengers get an elevated seating position and it is very comfortable, with wide seats and good head and legroom, even in the middle seat thanks to the flat floor.

 You also get two USB-c charge points, handy storage areas to hold a smartphone, two sets of ISOFIX mounts and a comfy armrest with cup holders.
 It’s fair to say the boot is big and this will be a key selling point for family buyers with 543 litres of space, and additional storage areas for your charge cables beneath the floor.
 The rear seats drop down flat also when extra space is needed for carrying large items.
 You can also get the ID.4 fitted with a tow bar should you need.